Let’s talk about why you should at least heat, if not cook, your frozen peas before eating them.

 From pea soup to buttered peas to pea stew, these small, spherical wonders of nature are affordable, delicious, and nutritious.

-But can you eat them without cooking, like in a salad?
+But can you eat frozen peas raw?
+For instance, directly adding them to a salad?

 Frozen peas are blanched before freezing, which means that they’re cooked just enough to be ready to eat, with or without thorough cooking.

-You don’t need a pan, you don’t need an oven, and you certainly don’t need a microwave if and when you want to enjoy a delicious meal of frozen peas.
-Just put the peas in a pot of boiling water and leave them there for 60-90 seconds before taking them out.
+In other words, you don’t need a pan, you don’t need an oven, and you definitely don’t need a microwave if and when you want to enjoy a delicious frozen-pea meal.
+Simply bring a pot of water to a rolling boil and put the peas inside for 60 to 90 seconds.

-Next, pour the peas into a colander and shake well to drain the water.
-Add a glug of extra virgin olive oil, season with a pinch of salt and black pepper to taste, then plate and serve on the dining table.
+Once the peas are steaming hot, pour them out into a colander and give them a good shake to get rid of the excess water.
+Plate the peas, then drizzle some extra virgin olive oil, season with a pinch of salt and black pepper, and then serve.

-Pro tip: Add a pinch or two of salt to the water and give it a quick stir.
-The salty water will flavor the peas, and they will be much tastier than otherwise.
-Be sure to use fine salt, not crystal salt, as it may not dissolve completely.
+Pro tip: Add a pinch or two of salt to the water.
+Salty water will flavor the peas, and they will be much tastier than otherwise.
+Be sure to use fine salt, not crystal salt, as it may not dissolve in the water completely.

 Are Frozen Peas Already Cooked?